Presencial, Online, Streaming

 • Common phase: declaration of insolvency and legal effects of the declaration.

-• Liquidation phase: the process of liquidating the assets and rights of the company.
+• Liquidation phase: the process of liquidating the company’s assets and rights.

 • Effects of the resolution or termination of insolvency proceedings: